mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 ## Scheduling your query

-The query is automatically scheduled during creation when you define one of the options `--dag`, `--default_dag`.
+Queries are automatically scheduled during creation in the DAG set using the option `--dag`, or in the default DAG `bqetl_default` when this option is not used.

 If the query was created with `no-schedule`, it is possible to manually schedule the query via the `bqetl` tool: